ahwayakchih/openshift-nodebb/README.markdown

 rhc app create nodebb http://cartreflect-claytondev.rhcloud.com/github/icflorescu/openshift-cartridge-nodejs NODE_VERSION_URL=https://semver.io/node/resolve/0.10
 ```

-It should create your local copy of your OpenShift repository in a directory called "nodebb".
+It should create your local copy of your OpenShift repository in a directory called `nodebb`.
 If it does not, check if there were some errors in the output and maybe try again before continuing.
 Without that directory, rest of the steps will not work as they should.

 ### 2. Adding database cartridge